 Why Are You Getting a 1099-K Now?

-Many more taxpayers will receive a 1099-K for the 2022 tax year than in years past.
+Many more taxpayers will receive a 1099-K for the 2023 tax year than in years past.
 That's because the IRS requirement for PSEs has changed.
-Prior to 2022, PSEs issued 1099-Ks only when a payee received transactions of more than $20,000 and had at least 200 transactions.
+Prior to 2023, PSEs issued 1099-Ks only when a payee received transactions of more than $20,000 and had at least 200 transactions.
+This change was originally set to go into effect in 2022, but last-minute change in the law postponed implementation until 2023.
 With the threshold now set at $600 in total transactions, many more people will receive the form going forward.

 What This Means